sunskyhsh/PublicCourse/pnc/platform_manual.md

 bazel run -c opt //pnc:replay_main -- --simulation_log_file_path={file_path}
 ```

+Note that you could double-click on the slider to perform seek operation in replay.

 ## Simulation Engine

 Simulation engine is the internal engines that run agents and collect their control commands.
 Here we provide two simulation engines: